GuilleVENT/AutoGoPro/README.md

    Ensure your GoPro is connected to your computer via USB and is in the appropriate mode to allow file transfers.

-2. **Run the Shell Script:**
+2. **Run the Shell Script (manually)**

    Execute the shell script to initiate the transfer and conversion process.
+Run it manually first, set up the deamon later.

    ```bash
    ./gopro_transfer_daemon.sh